archway-network/archway/x/rewards/spec/README.md

 ## Overview

-The module enables Cosmos-SDK based blockchain to calculate and distribute dApp rewards within the Archway protocol.
+The module enables Cosmos SDK-based blockchain to calculate and distribute dApp rewards within the Archway protocol.
 Module also introduces a concept of *minimal consensus fee* to set the lower bound of a transaction fee.

 ### dApp rewards

 Contract rewards are estimated based on a particular contract usage within one block using gas tracking data from the `x/tracking` module.
-Basically, the more gas a contract use (by its own or by other contracts calling it), the more rewards it gets.
+Basically, the more gas a contract uses (by its own or by other contracts calling it), the more rewards it gets.

 To configure rewards specific parameters for a contract, the [ContractMetadata](01_state.md#ContractMetadata) object is used.

-There are two types of dApp rewards a contract could receive.
+There are two types of dApp rewards a contract can receive.

 #### Transaction fee rebate rewards